 - Wayside Park: Just south of Lakeside Park on the Valley Trail is Wayside Park, which is small and tranquil, with very limited parking off Highway 99.
 Wayside Park began life as a Provincial Park, and has canoe, kayak, and paddle board rental, guided trips, bike racks, picnic tables, BBQ stands, washroom facilities, concession and a wheelchair accessible walkway, a grassy beach area, and a dock.

 The Wayside Park concession stand is open daily from June 15 to Labour Day; and weekends from May 15 to June 14 and Labour Day to October 15, 2015.

-- Alpha Lake Park: Head south on the Valley Trail to Creekside to access Alpha Lake Park located on the shores of Alpha Lake.
-This popular park contains the “Owl’s Nest” children’s play structure, a dock and sandy beach, volleyball court and tennis courts, along with picnic tables and BBQ stands.
+- Alpha Lake Park: Located on the shores of Alpha Lake, this popular park contains the “Owl’s Nest” children’s play structure, a dock and sandy beach, volleyball court and tennis courts, along with picnic tables and BBQ stands.
 It is also the site of a community greenhouse and a special beach for dogs called “Arfa Park.”